This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 - ½ tsp kosher salt

-- 1 ¼ cup shredded Monterey Jack cheese
+- 1 ¼ cups shredded Monterey Jack cheese

 Instructions

-- In a medium bowl, combine the lemon juice, olive oil, black pepper, garlic powder, dried thyme, kosher salt, and honey.
-Mix to combine.¼ cup fresh lemon juice, ½ cup olive oil, ½ tsp freshly ground black pepper, 1 tsp garlic powder, 1 tsp dried thyme, 2 tsp kosher salt, 1 tbsp honey
+- Marinate the chicken: In a medium bowl, combine the lemon juice, olive oil, black pepper, garlic powder, dried thyme, kosher salt, and honey.
+Mix to combine.
+Cut the chicken into roughly ½-inch cubes.
+Add the cubed chicken to the marinade and stir to evenly coat all of the chicken.
+Cover and marinate the chicken in the refrigerator for 30 minutes or up to 1 hour.¼ cup fresh lemon juice, ½ cup olive oil, ½ tsp freshly ground black pepper, 1 tsp garlic powder, 1 tsp dried thyme, 2 tsp kosher salt, 1 tbsp honey, 1 lb boneless, skinless chicken breast (about 2 large breasts)

 - Preheat the oven to 350°F.

 - Prepare the zucchini by slicing them in half crosswise, then in half lengthwise.
-Chop each piece into ½-inch thick pieces and set them aside.1 ½ lb (about 1-2 medium) zucchini
+Chop each piece into ½-inch thick pieces and set them aside.1 ½ lbs zucchini (about 1-2 medium)

-- Once the chicken is marinated, heat an oven-safe 12-inch skillet or brasier over medium heat.
+- Cook the chicken: Once the chicken is marinated, heat an oven-safe 12-inch skillet or braiser over medium heat.
 Add the chicken and discard the remaining marinade.
 Sauté the chicken until it is browned and cooked, reaching 160°F, 6-8 minutes.
 Once cooked, remove the chicken from the skillet and set it aside.

-- Add the prepared zucchini to the hot skillet.
+- Sauté the zucchini: Add the prepared zucchini to the hot skillet.
 Sauté the zucchini until it begins to brown, 4-6 minutes.
 Add the minced garlic and thyme leaves.
 Stir and remove the dish from the heat.2 cloves garlic, 2 sprigs fresh thyme

-- To the skillet or brasier, pour in the chicken and rice and evenly incorporate.
+- Assemble and bake: Add the chicken and rice to the skillet or braiser and stir to evenly incorporate.
 In a separate bowl, combine the chicken stock, sour cream, and heavy cream.
 Whisk until smooth and pour over the rice.
 Stir the casserole together and season with salt.
-Sprinkle with the Parmesan cheese and Monterey jack cheese.
-Cover the skillet with foil or a lid and place in the preheated oven.
+Sprinkle with the Parmesan cheese and Monterey Jack cheese.
+Cover the skillet tightly with foil or a lid and place it in the preheated oven.
 Bake until the rice is tender, 40-45 minutes.
-Once the rice is tender, remove the lid and bake until the cheese is browned, 5 minutes.1 ½ cups uncooked jasmine rice, 1 ¼ cups chicken stock, ¾ cup heavy cream, ¾ cup sour cream, ½ tsp kosher salt, ½ cup grated Parmesan cheese, 1 ¼ cup shredded Monterey Jack cheese
+Once the rice is tender, remove the lid and bake until the cheese is browned, 5 minutes.
+Remove the skillet from the oven and serve.1 ½ cups uncooked jasmine rice, 1 ¼ cups chicken stock, ¾ cup heavy cream, ¾ cup sour cream, ½ tsp kosher salt, ½ cup freshly grated Parmesan cheese, 1 ¼ cups shredded Monterey Jack cheese

 Video